jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ```

+#### SSH Server Security Setting to Change

+In the configuration file `/etc/ssh/sshd_config` the default settings are generally very permissive.
+Here are some suggestions of items to change right away to tighten up your OpenSSH Server.

-You could also disable password authentication to a remote server and only use RSA key authentication.
-Uncomment the line ```#PasswordAuthentication yes``` and change it to ```PasswordAuthentication no```[^ch9f108].
-By default Fedora and BSD based operating sysems allow the Root account to connect via SSH using a password.
-This is inherantly dangerous, Ubuntu uses the value prohibit-password which would allow RSA but not password based auth.
-It is generally not a good idea to allow this and uncomment and change this setting from  ```PermitRootLogin yes``` to ```PermitRootLogin no```[^ch9f110].
+* Disable password authentication to a remote server and only use Public key authentication.
+  * Uncomment the line ```#PasswordAuthentication yes``` and change it to ```PasswordAuthentication no```[^ch9f108].
+* By default Fedora and BSD based operating sysems allow the Root account to connect via SSH using a password.

-Upon changing any values you need to inform systemd that a config file changed, it will find it and process it: ```sudo systemctl daemon-reload```.
+  * This is inherantly dangerous, Ubuntu uses the value prohibit-password which would allow RSA but not password based auth.
+  * Uncomment and change this setting from  ```PermitRootLogin yes``` to ```PermitRootLogin no```[^ch9f110].
+* Now tell systemd that you have changed a config file
+  * ```sudo systemctl daemon-reload```.
+  * Restart the SSH service: `sudo systemctl restart sshd`

 ### WireGuard - Linux kernel native VPN